nus-cs2103-AY2122S2/ip/docs/README.md

 ### `list` - Displays task list

-Displays all tasks present in the tasklist.
+Displays all tasks present in the task list.

 Example of usage:

 `list`

 Expected outcome:

+Mike will display all tasks present on the task list.

 ```
 Your list has 3 tasks: